vbotka/ansible-freebsd-bash/README.md

 ```
 cat playbook.yml

-- hosts: bsd-test
+- hosts: bsd_test
   roles:
       - vbotka.freebsd_bash
 ```

-5) Edit list of users.
-For example in vars/main.yml.
+5) Edit and change the list of users to your needs.

 6) Run playbook